Mass and Shape Determination of Optically Levitated Nanoparticles

-\;\\ \autoref{supfig:massdrop_mass} shows the mass of the same particle as it was measured before and after the pump-down, with a relative drop of about \noten{$36\%$}.
+\;\\ \autoref{supfig:massdrop_mass} shows the mass of the same particle as it was measured before and after the pump-down, with a relative drop of about $36\%$.
 For demonstrative purposes, the particular particle reported here was chosen as it showed a relatively large change during the pump-down.
-A mass drop of $\sim12\%$ has been reported before\cite{ricci2019levitodynamics}, though the exact changes appear to be highly inconsistent between measurements.
-The change in the mass of the particle could be attributed to the evapouration of residual water inside the silica structure\cite{10.1016/s0927-7757(00)00556-2,ricci2019levitodynamics,10.1039/c5sm02772a}.
-The particle reported in \autoref{supfig:massdrop} corresponds to \noten{particle 15} in \paprefFigResult of the main paper.\\ After keeping the particle at \noten{$\lesssim1\,\text{mbar}$} for some time, the vacuum chamber is vented and the pressure is brought to \noten{$\sim7\,\text{mbar}$}.
+A mass drop of $\sim12\%$ has been reported before,\cite{ricci2019levitodynamics} though the exact changes appear to be highly inconsistent between measurements.
+The change in the mass of the particle could be attributed to the evaporation of residual water inside the silica structure.\cite{10.1016/s0927-7757(00)00556-2,ricci2019levitodynamics,10.1039/c5sm02772a} The particle reported in \autoref{supfig:massdrop} corresponds to particle 15 in \paprefFigResult of the main paper.\\ After keeping the particle at $\lesssim1\,\text{mbar}$ for some time, the vacuum chamber is vented and the pressure is brought to $\sim7\,\text{mbar}$.
 To couple the nanoparticle to the electric field, created using the copper electrodes (CE), we then proceed to use the charging electrode (QE) to cause a controlled discharge at around $-900\,\text{V}$ inside the vacuum chamber.
-This causes the nanoparticle to occasionally pick up a charge\cite{10.1021/acs.nanolett.9b00082,ricci2019levitodynamics}.
-To track the number of net charges that are present on the nanoparticle, we use the CE to harmonically drive the particle at some known frequency ($\Omega_M$) close to its natural oscillation frequency.
+This causes the nanoparticle to occasionally pick up a charge.\cite{10.1021/acs.nanolett.9b00082,ricci2019levitodynamics} To track the number of net charges that are present on the nanoparticle, we use the CE to harmonically drive the particle at some known frequency ($\Omega_M$) close to its natural oscillation frequency.
 The addition or removal of individual charges will then show up as discrete jumps in the Fourier spectrum at this particular frequency.